lbl-neutrino/larpixSlowControls/README.md

 	larpix     13762   13743 29 07:11 pts/1    00:00:11 python3 larpix_monitor.py

-In this example, you would type "kill 13762 <return>" in the terminal window to stop the monitoring session.
+Stop the monitoring code (using this example):

+	kill 13762

+Follow the same steps to kill "heat_on.py"

+Kill the accessable screen:

+	<Ctl>+a k

-Follow the same steps on the hv-control raspberry pi to kill hv_read_write.py
+If applicable, follow the same steps on the hv-control raspberry pi to kill "hv_read_write.py"